 I made 3 loops in one hole for the forelock.

-I made 10 loops in 5 holes down the back of the neck for the mane (make loops one in each hole going down neck, then one in each hole going back up neck).
-My mane loops are about ½ inch long.
+I made 2-3 loops in each of the 6 holes down the back of the neck for the mane (make loops one in each hole going down neck, then one in each hole going back up neck).
+My mane loops are about ¼ – ½ inch long.

 For the tail, I made 4 long loops in the same hole, about 2.5-3” long.